 A healthy diet is important for many reasons.
-While you may not have associated your diet with dental care, there are a number of ways improving your diet can improve your oral health.
+While you may not have associated your diet with dental care, there are a number of ways of improving your diet can improve your oral health.

 Nutrition For Oral Health:

-Nutrition does not only affect your body, it affects your oral health as well.
+Nutrition does not only affect your body, but it also affects your oral health as well.
 Your gums and teeth need a variety of vitamins and minerals every day.
 It is not enough to have a calcium-rich diet for strong, healthy teeth.
 As an example, Vitamin C is essential for healthy gums.
 When you choose a balanced diet packed with nutrition, you will have better oral health.

 If you need to snack between meals, choose slices or sticks of raw, fresh vegetables.
 You can enjoy snacks that are good for you.
 Raw vegetables are fun to chew, and they are good for your oral health.

 Avoiding Harmful Products: